CliMA/CloudMicrophysics.jl/docs/src/MicrophysicsNonEq.md

 ### Ice relaxation timescale as function of temperature through Frostenberg 2023

 We can also calculate ``\tau_i`` as a function of temperature using the [Frostenberg2023](@cite) parameterization.
-Namely, we approximate the concentration of ice cloud droplets as equal to the mean amount of ice nucleating particles for a given temperature using [Frostenberg2023](@cite):
+Namely, we approximate the concentration of ice crystals as equal to the mean amount of ice nucleating particles for a given temperature using [Frostenberg2023](@cite):
 ```math
 N_i(T) = ln(-(b \cdot T)^9 \times 10^{-9})
 ```